Searching for continuous gravitational waves from highly deformed compact objects with DECIGO: Introduction

 Results from targeted and all-sky searches for \nss constrain ellipticities anywhere between [$10^{-7}$, 1], depending on the distance to the source, the frequency, and the inclination angle assumed \citep{Wette:2023dom}.
 In all-sky searches, lower frequencies in particular suffer from weaker constraints than those at higher frequencies \citep{KAGRA:2022dwb,Steltner:2023cfk}, due to the scaling of the \gwh amplitude with the square of the frequency and decreased detector sensitivity below, say, 50 Hz compared to 100 Hz \citep{maggiore2008gravitational}.
-Moreover, theoretical predictions for the existence of such largely deformed \nss, e.g. magnetars, \citep{DallOsso:2008kll,Cheng:2015rja}, and exotic compact objects, e.g. \nss with quark cores (hybrid stars) \citep{Owen:2005fn, Haskell:2007sh, Glampedakis:2012qp}, quark stars \citep{Owen:2005fn} and Thorne-Zytkow objects (TZOs) \citep{thorne1975red,thorne1977stars,DeMarchi:2021vwr}, allow for the possibility of ellipticities around $[10^{-4},1]$ depending on the assumed \nsh mass, radius, and maximum crustal strain (up to 0.1 \citep{Horowitz:2009ya}).
+Moreover, theoretical predictions for the existence of such largely deformed \nss, e.g. magnetars, \citep{DallOsso:2008kll,Cheng:2015rja,Mastrano:2011tf,Suvorov:2023mqt,Suvorov:2023nxi}, and \ecos, e.g. \nss with quark cores (hybrid stars) \citep{Owen:2005fn, Haskell:2007sh, Glampedakis:2012qp}, solid strange quark stars \citep{Owen:2005fn} and Thorne-Zytkow objects (TZOs) \citep{thorne1975red,thorne1977stars,DeMarchi:2021vwr}, allow for the possibility of ellipticities around $[10^{-4},1]$ depending on the assumed \nsh mass, radius, and maximum crustal strain \tcr{in Eq.
+7 of \cite{Owen:2005fn} (up to 0.1 \citep{Horowitz:2009ya}).
+In particular, the known magnetar 4U 0142+61 could have an ellipticity of $\sim 1.6\times 10^{-4}$ \cite{Makishima:2014dua}, highlighting that even for standard scenarios, large deformations remain possible.}

-Related to this, if such highly-deformed compact objects did exist, a recent analysis concludes that less than tens of thousands of these objects could be within our Galaxy if they have $\varepsilon>10^{-6}$ \cite{Prabhu:2024lzl}.
-However, this work assumes only \gwh frequencies above $\sim20$ Hz and implicitly works in the small ellipticity limit, since it employs results from a recent search \citep{KAGRA:2022dwb} that limits $|\dot{f}|<10^{-8}$ Hz/s at frequencies up to 2000 Hz, which thus restricts the maximum probable ellipticity (see \cref{eqn:fdotgw}).
-Extremely deformed \nss, especially at high frequencies, thus actually lie \emph{outside} of the parameter space searched over in \cite{KAGRA:2022dwb}.

-The theoretical predictions for highly deformed \nss, the presence of a peak around 1 Hz in the frequency distribution of known pulsars, and the limitations of current searches to actually detect such ``\ecos'', motivate the need to consider alternative ways of probing such systems.
-The proposed space-based GW interferometer \D \citep{Kawamura:2020pcg}, which bridges the gap between the mHz to the few-Hz band, provides a way of probing such systems.